mimecast/dtail/doc/installation.md

 # Register SSH public keys in DTail server

 The DTail server now runs as a ``systemd`` service under system user ``dserver``.
-The system user ``dserver`` however has no permissions to read the SSH public keys from ``/home/USER/.ssh/authorized_keys``.
-Therefore, no user would be able to establish a SSH session to DTail server.
+However, the system user ``dserver`` has no permissions to read the SSH public keys from ``/home/USER/.ssh/authorized_keys``.
+Therefore, no user would be able to establish an SSH session to DTail server.
 As an alternative path DTail server also checks for public SSH key files in ``/var/run/dserver/cache/USER.authorized_keys``.

 It is recommended to execute [update_key_cache.sh](../samples/update_key_cache.sh.sample) periodically to update the key cache.
 In case you manage your public SSH keys via Puppet you could subscribe the script to corresponding module.
 Or alternatively just configure a cron job or a systemd timer to run every once in a while, e.g. every 30 minutes: